AdobeDocs/analytics-platform.en/help/mobile-app/curator.md

 * The minimum mobile OS requirements on their devices are iOS version 10 or higher, or Android version 4.4 (KitKat) or higher
 * They have a valid login into Adobe Analytics
 * You have correctly created mobile Scorecards for them and have shared these Scorecards with them
-* They have access to Analysis Workspace and the report suite that the Scorecard is based on
+* They have access to Analysis Workspace and the data view that the Scorecard is based on
 * They have access to the Components that the Scorecard includes.
 Note that you can select an option when sharing your Scorecards to **[!UICONTROL Share embedded components]**.

 ### Help executive users with the app